Decolonise My Cup Of Tea

 6.30 – 8pm

-Join Gurminder K Bhambra and Ben Coles as they explore the origins of some of our most loved foods, looking at the micro politics, journeys, histories and contexts that came to form the British diet.
-The conversation will touch on areas of food colonialism and migration, food politics and the re-materialization of food’s cultural geographies.
+We were joined by Ben Coles, Rebecca Earle and Dr Lisa Palmer as they explored the origins of some of our most loved foods and looked at the micro politics, journeys, histories and contexts that came to form the British diet.
+The conversation touched on areas of food colonialism and migration, food politics and the re-materialization of food’s cultural geographies.

-Indulging the specialism of our invited guests the discussion will divert into conversations around fast food and fast ethics, looking at the chicken as the contemporary colonial food source.
-We will also touch on our selective relationship with migrated foods and how our food choices can integrate or alienate us from a society.
-We welcome you to bring your own food stories and experiences to share over the not so humble cup of tea.
+Indulging the specialism of our invited guests the discussion diverted into conversations around fast food and fast ethics, looking at the chicken as the contemporary colonial food source and how colonialism impacts us today.
+We also touched on ideas around food authenticity and connections to identity, whilst talking about the British food and its colonial legacy.
+We shared stories and experiences over the not so humble cup of tea.

-To celebrate Refugee Week we are highlighting the contribution that refugees and migrants have bought to our communities.
-Looking at the numerous journeys undertaken by plant and food substances we will re-familiarize ourselves with the abundance of tastes and experiences that make up the British Isle, and would not be possible without the movement of people.
+To celebrate Refugee Week we highlighted the contribution that refugees and migrants have bought to our communities.
+Looking at the numerous journeys undertaken by plant and food substances we re-familiarized ourselves with the abundance of tastes and experiences that make up the British Isle that would not be possible without the movement of people.

 Ben Coles is a broadly trained economic and political geographer who researches the intersections between commodities and markets, with a particular focus on food.
 Of particular interest to Ben are the ways in which markets and economies in the abstract sense are grounded in everyday practices and processes of the marketplace, and other places of production and consumption.
-Ben has deployed topo/graphy in a variety of contexts relating the economic and political spaces to examine a diverse array of geographical questions surrounding the ‘geographies’ of commodities and foods (coffee, wine & chickens), of production/consumption/in-between (markets, farms and factories), of social anxiety and of food-bio-security.
-He is currently working in Sao Paulo on a project that examines the ‘nexus’ of food, water and energy, and in the UK a project that examines the ‘Anthropocene Chicken’.
+Ben has researched questions surrounding the ‘geographies’ of commodities and foods (coffee, wine & chickens) and production/consumption/in-between (markets, farms and factories).
 Since 2011, Ben has lectured on economic and political geography at the University of Leicester.